 Biography

-Choleena DiTullio is a 1994 honours graduate of the Mount Allison University Fine Arts Programme.
-She gained 4 years of experience as a graphic designer and art director before branching out in 1997 to create Tantramar Interactive Inc., a web design & development company in Sackville, New Brunswick, Canada.
+Choleena DiTullio with "Tulips" paper-tile mosaic.Choleena DiTullio is a 1994 honours graduate of the Mount Allison University Fine Arts Programme.
+Making her way through selected branches of the art world, she gained 16 years of experience working in various capacities in galleries as well as working as a graphic designer and art director in the advertising/marketing world before branching out to become a full-time artist in 2009.

-Choleena DiTullio finds extraordinary inspiration for all aspects of her life in the ordinary things around her.
+Choleena finds extraordinary inspiration for all aspects of her life in the ordinary things around her.
 And when it comes to art, she has an insatiable need to paint the fish that she sees lurking in those every-day things: the fanned back of an Adirondack chair is an unmistakable fish tail; a Spam can is obviously a fish body; and a bike wheel is a fish eye.

 From a very early age, her mind has been drawn to odd and abstract things.
 She couldn’t fight it so she decided to embrace it.
 Her art, her work, her interests and her life are all the better for it.